adamsilver/adamsilver.io-jekyll/_drafts/2015-01-01-javascript-inheritance.md

 > It is very common to have a quantity of objects all implementing exactly the same methods.
 Classes make it possible to create them all from a single set of definitions.
 It is also common to have objects that are similar to some other objects, but differing only in the addition or modification of a small number of methods.
 Classical inheritance is useful for this but prototypal inheritance is even more useful.

-## Inherit function
+In this article a simple but powerful implementation is discussed.
+ECMAScript doesn't provide an inherit function natively so we will need to create one.

-It is a good idea to abstract the code required to inherit the features of a parent object:
+## Creating an inherit function

 Firstly, a `lib` namespace is defined to contain library functions.
-Don't worry it only needs two small functions to enable Javascript inheritance in a simple, clean way.
+Don't worry it only needs two small functions to enable Javascript inheritance in a simple way.

     var lib = {};

-Then we create a `cloneObject` function:
+Then we create a `cloneObject` function; this function is important, without it, we can't make copies of the same object.

     // For browsers that have Object.create
     if(Object.create) {